Our Team in Kyrgyz Republic

 Earlier, Mr. Seleznev worked in the region with crisis/emergency response throughout his career.
 From 1999 to 2001, he took part in the peace support operation on the territory of Kosovo * based on UN Security Council Resolution 1244.

-Mr. Seleznev graduated from the Ryazan Higher Airborne Command Academy and held a Master's Degree in Social and Behavioural Science from the Russian State Social University, where he studied human resource management.
+Mr. Seleznev held a Master's Degree in Social and Behavioural Science from the Russian State Social University, where he studied human resource management.
 He also received additional education in project management at the Moscow State Technical University, named after N. Bauman.

 Mr. Hans Friedrich Schodder